makanyane/IWTE/documentation/M2_worldterrain.md

 ![M2_worldterrain_in_blender.jpg](../IWTEgithub_images/M2_worldterrain_in_blender.jpg)

 When finished export to .dae or .glb from Blender, and use the Import Worldterrain function in IWTE.
-You will be asked for a .worldterrain file to update first, this is required as the dae/glb does not store the mesh or merge information, only heights.
+You will be asked for a .worldterrain file to update first, this is required as the dae/glb does not store the textures or merge information, only heights.